Abolished after just one year!? The unusual express train "Akita Relay" [Iwate Prefecture and Akita Prefecture]

 Akita Shinkansen "Komachi" operated by E6 series train

-From Tokyo Station to Morioka Station, the "Komachi" runs on the Tohoku Shinkansen tracks at a maximum speed of 320 km/h.
+From Tokyo Station to Morioka Station, the "Komachi" travels on the Tohoku Shinkansen tracks at a maximum speed of 320 km/h.

-From Morioka Station, it then runs onto the conventional Tazawako Line to Omagari Station.
+From Morioka Station, it then runs on the conventional Tazawako Line to Omagari Station.

-At Omagari Station, it changes direction and runs on the Ou Main Line to Akita Station.
+At Omagari Station, it reverses direction and travels on the Ou Main Line to Akita Station.

 "Komachi" route (only major stations shown)

-The Tazawako Line and Ou Main Line (*) on which the Komachi runs have had the gap between the two rails widened from the original 1,067 mm to 1,435 mm to match the width of the Shinkansen wheels, but other than that, they are conventional lines that have not undergone any major changes.
+The Tazawako Line and the Ou Main Line (*) on which the "Komachi" runs have had the distance between the two rails widened from the original 1,067 mm to 1,435 mm to match the width of the Shinkansen wheels, but otherwise, they are conventional lines that have not undergone any major changes.

 *The Ou Main Line between Omagari Station and Akita Station was a double track with two tracks, so one of the tracks was widened

-Construction work to widen the rail gap between the Tazawako Line and the Ou Main Line was completed, and the Komachi began operating in March 1997.
+It wasn't until March 1997, the following year, that construction to widen the rail spacing on the Tazawako Line and the Ou Main Line was completed, allowing the "Komachi" train to begin operation.

-But what kind of trains ran on the Tazawako Line and Ou Main Line (between Morioka Station and Akita Station) before the construction work was carried out?
+So, what kind of trains ran on the Tazawako Line and the Ou Main Line (between Morioka Station and Akita Station) before the construction took place?

 The limited express "Tazawa" runs between Morioka Station and Akita and Aomori stations